-Waste generated at properties is reported using the same application of organizational boundaries (section 3.0-4.0) and base year recalculation approach (Section 5.1) used for reporting energy consumption and emissions.
+Waste generated at properties and sent to landfill is reported using the same application of organizational boundaries (section 3.0-4.0) and base year recalculation approach (Section 5.1) used for reporting energy consumption and emissions.
 GHG emissions, however, are not reported for waste generation as part of QuadReal's GHG footprint.